 Special thanks to Sam Belinfante.

-With thanks to Creative Scotland and Western Front, Vancouver.
+With thanks to Western Front, Vancouver.

 Chisenhale Exhibitions Partner 2013: Fiorucci Art TrustClick here to download the exhibition handout, which includes an interview with Corin Sworn.

 Click here to download part 1 and part 2 of the press coverage for Corin Sworn 'The Rag Papers' at Chisenhale